 What are “meat by-products” you ask?
 Keep reading, we’re getting there!

 2. The people who fatten up livestock oversee pet food.

 Pet food in the US must meet nutritional requirements set by a body called the Association of American Feed Control Officials (AAFCO).
 AAFCO’s primary responsibility is to regulate how farmers can feed livestock to get as fat as possible in the shortest time and for the least amount of money, while also ensuring that this feed does not negatively impact humans who eat that livestock once slaughtered.

 It seems completely divergent from the interests of promoting healthy, happy and long living dogs and cats to have this organization be the pet nutrition regulator.
 Regardless, the pet companies agreed to AAFCO’s involvement because they don’t inspect for compliance and at least they can say that there is a “regulatory body” for pet food in the US.

-3. The real reason pet food is sold in the cleaning aisle at the grocery store.
+3. The real reason pet food is sold in the cleaning supply aisle at the grocery store.

-Ever wonder why pet food is either sold in the cleaning supply aisle or a grocery store or a separate pet store?
-No traditional pet food qualifies as real food and therefore, by law, needs to be at least 6 feet from anything that is human edible.
+Ever wonder why pet food is either sold in the cleaning supply aisle of a grocery store or a separate pet store?
+No traditional pet food qualifies as real food and therefore needs to be at least 6 feet from anything that is human edible.
 Gross!

 4. The inconvenient truth about the food at your Vet’s office.